Tirso was born in Madrid, Spain. Graduated in Educational Sciences at the University of Bologna, he then specialized in Intercultural Pedagogy.

-His first professional experiences were in Bologna, in the social education sector, with young migrants and kids in situation of hardship, covering different roles, from social educator to educational projects coordinator, working for public institutions as Comune di Bologna and for social cooperatives, thus broadening his knowledge of the Italian third sector.
+His first professional experiences were in Bologna, in the social education sector, with young migrants in situation of hardship, covering different roles, from social educator to educational projects coordinator, working for public institutions as Comune di Bologna and for social cooperatives, thus broadening his knowledge of the Italian third sector.

 Because of his strong vocation for education and social work, he moved to Bolivia, where he started his career in the field of cooperation for development.
 After a volunteer experience as a street educator in El Alto of La Paz, he embarked on a journey that led him to a constant growth in the field of cooperation, keeping for many years a strong connection with Italian NGOs.